 Students who are interested in on-campus employment (including students who have been awarded the Federal Work Study grant) can search, locate, and apply to positions on our online campus job board and system, Handshake.
 All students must apply for positions through Handshake in order to be eligible for any Student Employment positions.

 Please direct student employment questions via email to firstname.lastname@example.org.
 You can also reach us via phone at 312-341-3560.

 You can download a visual overview of the student hiring process as a PDF.

-- A student at Roosevelt University who completes a degree/certificate seeking program in the spring term and who is registered for the following fall term may work through the summer term.
+- A student who is completing a degree/certificate seeking program during the Spring term and is minimally enrolled at Half-Time credits for the following Fall term, may continue to work through the Summer term

 Students may apply for and be awarded Federal Work Study grants through Financial Aid Services.